nadhack/Xmas_Star2.0/Addons/README.md

 * *StarCover* Diffuser cover for star created with [OpenSCAD](https://openscad.org/).
 Source file and *.stl* file suitable for 3D printing.
 * *StarBracket* Bracket for star, example is a tree topper created with [OpenSCAD](https://openscad.org/).
 Source file and *.stl* file suitable for 3D printing.
-* *seasonal_srar_stick_v3* for those that want a desk stand, Fusion and *.stl* file suitable for 3D printing.
+* *Seasonal_Star* for those that want a desk stand, Fusion360 and *.stl* file suitable for 3D printing.
 Designed and kindly shared by Craig Hogan.

 Star cover/diffuser
 ![starcover](../images/starcover.jpg)